ichbinder/KidsAudioPlayer/README.md

    rpi-gpio>=0.7.1
    psycopg2-binary>=2.9.9
    ```

+   **Note:** If you get an "externally-managed-environment" error, this is due to PEP 668 protections in newer Debian/Raspberry Pi OS.
+You must use a virtual environment as shown above.

-3. Initialize the database:
+4. Initialize the database:
    ```
    # The database is automatically created when the application is started for the first time
    ```

-4. Connect the RFID reader:
+5. Connect the RFID reader:
    - Connect the RC522 RFID reader to the Raspberry Pi GPIO pins according to the following pinout:
      - SDA → Pin 24
      - SCK → Pin 23